onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The real singularity is when we integrate our information and our minds

-What if propositional logic isn't necessary at all?

 Good judgment is relevance realization

-Attention and incentives are as fundamental as you can get

 Feature extraction and pattern recognition